 Policy Addendum required Infection control We will continue to implement our infection control policy, through maintaining high hygiene standards and reducing the chances of infection being spread.
 In addition to this we will: Implement robust handwashing routines with extra stations, where possible.
-Hands will be washed thoroughly for 20 seconds with running water and soap, and dried thoroughly, or use alcohol hand rub/sanitiser ensuring that all parts of the hands are covered Clean hands on arrival at the setting, before and after eating, and after sneezing or coughing Encourage staff and, where age/stage appropriate, children not to touch their mouth, eyes and nose (consider face washing with children where appropriate) Ensure good respiratory hygiene - use a tissue or elbow to cough or sneeze and use bins for tissue waste; promoting the 'catch it, bin it, kill it' approach for all staff and children Ensure that help is available for children who have trouble cleaning their hands independently Encourage voung children to learn and practise these habits through games, songs and repetition Ensure that help is available for soften using standard products, such as detergents and bleach (including surfaces that children are touching, such as toys, books, tables, chairs, doors, sinks; wiping down toilets after each use, light switches, bannisters) Where possible, ensure spaces are well ventilated using natural ventilation (opening windows) or ventilation units Prop doors open, where safe to do so (bearing in mind fire safety and safeguarding), to limit use of door handles and aid ventilation Take steps to ensure symptomatic individuals do not attend nursery Minimise contact and mixing as much as possible (such as by staggered break/meal times and keeping different rooms and ages of children separate where possible) Ensure play equipment is appropriately cleaned between groups of children using it and that multiple groups do not use
+Hands will be washed thoroughly for 20 seconds with running water and soap, and dried thoroughly, or use alcohol hand rub/sanitiser ensuring that all parts of the hands are covered Clean hands on arrival at the setting, before and after eating, and after sneezing or coughing Encourage staff and, where age/stage appropriate, children not to touch their mouth, eyes and nose (consider face washing with children where appropriate) Ensure good respiratory hygiene - use a tissue or elbow to cough or sneeze and use bins for tissue waste; promoting the 'catch it, bin it, kill it' approach for all staff and children Ensure that help is available for children who have trouble cleaning their hands independently Ensure that hidded bins for tissues are emptied throughout the day Clean frequently touched surfaces often using standard products, such as detergents and bleach (including surfaces that children are touching, such as toys, books, tables, chairs, doors, sinks; wiping down toilets after each use, light switches, bannisters) Where possible, ensure spaces are well ventilated using natural ventilation (opening windows) or ventilation units Prop doors open, where safe to do so (bearing in mind fire safety and safeguarding), to limit use of door handles and aid ventilation Take steps to ensure symptomatic individuals do not attend nursery Minimise contact and mixing as much as possible (such as by staggered break/meal times and keeping different rooms and ages of children separate where possible) Ensure play equipment is appropriately cleaned between groups of children using it and that multiple groups do not use it simultaneously.